BradenHeiler/LabView-Dark-Current-DAQmx-SubVI/README.md

 Main.vi:
-This is the main Labview program that will send 8 bits to the circuit.
+This is the main Labview program.
+A version of the brute force algorithm has been decided on and implemented in this version.
+All the dependancies are found in the Dependancies directory.
 It requires you to specify the port and line numbers of the 4 pins (data, sync, clear, write).
 On the datasheet this corresponds to ( SER, RCLK, SRCLR, SRCLK) respectively.
 It has been agreed that: